ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 - *Powerful Router*: ``Angular`` has a powerful navigation service which can load various components into the view depending on the URL in the browser.

-**Web-App Requirements**
+**Requirements**

 The web-application must be able to:
-- Request the captured images from the backend (Maximum 10 pictures per request)
+- Request captured images and detection results (date, time, pet id, type, accuracy) from the backend (Maximum 10 images per request) based on certain filter criteria
-- Add filter conditions to the request (e.g., only dogs)
-- Check for new captured images
+- Check for new captured images and detection results
 - Navigate between the menu pages (In our case *Posts* and *About Us*)
-- Display captured images and their detection results (date, time, picture, accuracy)
+- Display captured images and detection results

 **Setup**